Q: What's phishing?

 Q: How does it work?

-Q: How can I tell if an email is a phishing scheme?
+Q: How can I tell if an email that is claiming to be from Hampshire IT is a phishing scheme?

 - The return address is not a straightforward email@example.com.

-- They ask you to go to follow a link to a website and enter your username and password.
+- They ask you to go to follow a link to a non-hampshire.edu website that asks for your username and password.

 - They claim your account will be deleted or deactivated if you do not provide your username and password.

 We do have automated quota and password expiration messages that you can easily verify by visiting the account management pages at password.hampshire.edu.
 That site will show your password age, quota status and other information and settings for your account.
 We also post announcements on the Intranet if there is a significant issue.